SoftSheen Carson Optimum Hair Relaxer Lawsuits

 Hair relaxers or straighteners are cosmetic products widely used by African American women to force their otherwise curly hair to lay flat.
 Relaxer products work by using a strong mix of chemicals that break down the protein structures in hair follicles.
 An estimated 80% of Black women in the U.S. use these products.

-Today, SoftSheen Carson is a single company which is a wholly owned subsidiary of the international cosmetic company L’Oreal.
-L’Oreal acquired Soft Sheen Products Inc. in 1998 and in 2000 it acquired Carson, Inc., both of which were leading players in the hair relaxer market.
+Today, SoftSheen Carson is a wholly-owned subsidiary of the international cosmetic company L’Oreal.
+L’Oreal acquired Soft Sheen Products Inc. in 1998 and Carson, Inc. in 2000, both of which were leading players in the hair relaxer market.
 Following these acquisitions, L’Oreal combined the two separate companies into a single brand.

 L’Oreal is the largest cosmetic company in the world.
 It has market capitalization of $189 billion, which makes it one of the biggest companies in the world.
 In 2021, L’Oreal posted total revenue of $32.2 billion and net income of $4.6 billion.